jararias/caelus/README.md

 - CLOUDLESS
 - CLOUD ENHANCEMENT

-only from 1-min time series of solar position, global horizontal irradiance and global horizontal irradiance under hypothetical cloudless and cloudless-and-clean-and-dry atmospheres.
+using for that 1-min time series of: solar position, global horizontal irradiance and global horizontal irradiances under hypothetical cloudless and cloudless-and-clean-and-dry atmospheres.
+It works for solar zenith angles up to 85$`^{\circ}`$.

 The package also provides easy access to the [data set](https://doi.org/10.5281/zenodo.7897639) that was used to develop, validate and benchmark the algorithm.